na-stewart/EDCTheme/README.md

 ### Import
 First import the GraphicsConfiguration.XML file.
 This file can be found in the install directory of Elite Dangerous.
 For example: \Elite Dangerous\Products\elite-dangerous-64\GraphicsConfiguration.xml.
-However this may be different for different users, make sure to install the version of this application that applies.

-WPerms: Application requests for admin permissions because GraphicsConfiguration.xml is within Program Files.
-WOPerms: Appplication does not request for permissions but cannot modify an a file within Program Files.

 ### Add
 Simply fill the fields with your desired color and click the add button.
 The time field can be set to either a 12 hour timestamp such as 3:00 PM or a 24 hour timestamp such as 15:00.